shanepass-spec/tab-curriculum-sorter/README.txt

-# Tab Curriculum ZIP Sorter — Version 4
+# Tab Curriculum ZIP Sorter

-Audience-first curriculum ZIP sorter for Lifeway-style Sunday School resources.

-## What V4 does

-- Upload one curriculum ZIP
-- Scan all filenames inside the ZIP
-- Sort into teacher/student-friendly folders
-- Prioritize audience first:
-  - Adult
-  - Senior Adult
+Version 5 focuses on Tabernacle's real Sunday School curriculum workflow.

+## V5 priorities

-  - Spanish
+- Audience-first output: Adult, Senior Adult, Spanish
-- Then organize by:
-  - Unit
-  - Chronological lesson order
-  - Session/title
-  - Resource type
-- Generate a new organized ZIP
-- Include `_SORTING REPORT.txt`

-## Important assumptions

-- Adult and Senior Adult are CSB only.
+- CSB-only default for Adult and Senior Adult
-- Spanish resources are Spanish only.
+- Spanish kept for Spanish curriculum
-- Do not label anything King James / KJV.
-- If a file cannot be confidently sorted, it goes to `Unknown - Review`.

-## Deployment

-Replace these files in GitHub:

-- `public/index.html`
-- `wrangler.jsonc`
+- KJV/KJ/King James files are not used by Tabernacle and are moved to review/excluded folders
+- Unit + session awareness for Spring 2026
-- `README.md`
+- Chronological lesson folders

-Cloudflare will auto-deploy.
+- Resource-type folders inside each lesson
+- Sorting report generated in every download

+## Core workflow

+Upload the Lifeway curriculum ZIP, scan, review, and download a newly organized ZIP.